 If you need to score and momentum isn’t going your way, you don’t want LeBron James who will defer and hope for a teammate to make a shot.
 You want Jordan who will find a way to score even against a Defensive Player of the Year when it has to go in.

 Even though his teams were awful from 1985-1987, the Bulls made it to the playoffs, despite Jordan missing almost the entire 1986 season.
-LeBron James missed the playoffs his first two seasons in 2004 and 2005.
+LeBron James missed the playoffs his first two seasons in 2004 and 2005, and of course last year.

 This is only a big deal because people make a big deal out of the Bulls, with a terrible team, lost to the greatest team ever, the 1986 Celtics, who Jordan hung 47 points per game on including a memorable 63 point performance.
 The 1985 Bucks and 1987 Celtics were also teams that had a great chance to win it all.

-LeBron James told everyone he’s the best player in the world and then shot 13-32 in Game 6 against the Warriors.
+LeBron James told everyone he was the best player in the world and then shot 13-32 in Game 6 against the Warriors.

 Michael Jordan never came out and put himself over the best of the best.
 And if he had, he would show up and play great.